awsdocs/aws-lambda-developer-guide/doc_source/with-ddb-example.md

 Test the end\-to\-end experience\.
 As you perform table updates, DynamoDB writes event records to the stream\.
 As AWS Lambda polls the stream, it detects new records in the stream and executes your Lambda function on your behalf by passing events to the function\.

-1. In the DynamoDB console, add, update, delete items to the table\.
+1. In the DynamoDB console, add, update, and delete items to the table\.
 DynamoDB writes records of these actions to the stream\.

 1. AWS Lambda polls the stream and when it detects updates to the stream, it invokes your Lambda function by passing in the event data it finds in the stream\.